nicgun/-nicgun.github.io/_pages/about.md

 title: About
 permalink: /about/
 ---

-> Getting information off the Internet is like taking a drink from a fire hydrant.” — Mitchell Kapor

 Welcome to Artifishell!
 I decided to create Arifishell in order to share my thoughts and opinions as well as post information about technologies that I find interesting.
 My goal is simple: present complex - or hard-to-understand - topics in a simple and intuitive way.
 It is my hope that people will be motivated to learn more about and research the topics and ideas on this website.